 The dentist you choose also affects how long your veneers will last.
 The strength and durability of your veneers depend on the process of application.
-Unless you opt for no-prep veneers, a tooth much be prepared before veneers are placed.
+Unless you opt for no-prep veneers, a tooth must be prepared before veneers are placed.
 This includes the removal of some of the natural teeth.

 You won’t find prepless veneers at just any cosmetic dentist’s office.
 Dr Fondriest has teamed with Master Ceramist Matt Roberts, CDT, so that we could offer this highly advanced option to our patients.
 When placed by a trained dentist, this new porcelain, which is the most advanced option in the world, allows veneers to be much thinner while remaining durable and strong.
 Ultra thin veneers have great strength is done properly.
 Only a small amount of enamel is removed for these and temporary veneers are not needed.

 We utilize high end dental labs with expert ceramists to produce our minimally invasive veneers.
 The process our lab uses produces ceramic veneers that are highly durable and stain resistant.
 The technicians blend colors into the veneer in layers, which gives them a long lasting natural look.

 This is a much improved option than the type milled in the dentist’s office.
 These veneers use a superficial surface stain to achieve the desired tooth color.
 Over time, the surface wears off, affecting the color and brightness.